 You can deepen the friendship by thinking about your individual life goals and dreams.
 Can you help each other meet each other’s goals, if even by giving each other emotional support?
 Perhaps you both have fitness goals that you can hold each other accountable for and in that way, motivate each other to stay on track.
 What are each other’s strengths and how can those strengths be meaningful and helpful to each other?

-In today’s world of tech and social media overindulgence, making friends in adulthood can be challenging, and this can be especially difficult if you struggle with self-esteem, confidence or in social situations.
-I thoroughly enjoy helping people move past the shyness or any other issues that are keeping them stuck, lonely or isolated.
-If you would like to know how I can help, let’s schedule a time to talk.
+In today’s world of tech and social media overindulgence, making friends as an adult can be challenging, and this can be especially difficult if you struggle with self-esteem, confidence, or in social situations.